JAlcocerT/JAlcocerT/content/blog/video-tricks-actioncam.md

 Python MoviePy...

-...actually uses FFMPEG, but makes it more scriptable, in theory.
+...actually uses **FFMPEG**, but makes it more scriptable, in theory.

 ### DJI and GPX Overlay

-And for action cams without GPS.
+And for action cams without GPS... like my DJI OA5Pro.

 How about recording the route on another app and just syncing it?